shoedler/slang/README.md

       <br>`each i in seq while i > 10 { }` -> essentially a normal `for` loop.
       <br>`each i in seq { }` -> essentially a normal `foreach` loop.
       <br>`while i > 10 { }` -> essentially a normal `while` loop.
+- [x] Implement `static fn foo -> nil` syntax for static methods.
+They are just another hashtable on the class object.
+Only accessible trough dot notation.

 ## Improvements